 How will it hold up?

 Business Insider, meanwhile, notes that some tech reviewers are wondering just how durable the phone will be in everyday use.
-In the video below, SquareTrade (an Accredited Partner) put the phone to a battery of grueling impact tests.
+In the video below, SquareTrade (an Authorized Partner) put the phone to a battery of grueling impact tests.
 While most consumers don't drop their phones on concrete every day, the tests suggest those who do might wish they had a more durable phone.

-SquareTrade (an Accredited Partner), which incidentally sells buyer protection plans for things like smartphones, reported back in April that the new Samsung phones performed "significantly worse" than their predecessors, the S7 and S7 Edge.
+SquareTrade (an Authorized Partner), which incidentally sells buyer protection plans for things like smartphones, reported back in April that the new Samsung phones performed "significantly worse" than their predecessors, the S7 and S7 Edge.

-“While the nearly all-glass design of the S8 makes it a beautiful phone, it’s extremely susceptible to cracking when dropped from any angle," said Jason Siciliano, vice president global creative director at SquareTrade (an Accredited Partner).
+“While the nearly all-glass design of the S8 makes it a beautiful phone, it’s extremely susceptible to cracking when dropped from any angle," said Jason Siciliano, vice president global creative director at SquareTrade (an Authorized Partner).

 That said, Siciliano is pretty much in agreement with Consumer Reports, predicting the s8 duo will be a hit.
 His advice?
 If you buy one, just don't drop it.